-So the story goes, a group of Basque salesmen who were regular visitors to Valencia usually staying in the nearby Hotel Bristol, would spend their evenings in Constante’s bar and would always order the best house cava, jokingly calling it “Agua de Bilbao” in honour of their homeland.
-“In Bilbao the water is as good as this” they would tell him.
-One evening, getting a bit tired of their banter, Constante said he would surprise them with something a bit different and that’s how he came up with “Agua de Valencia” a mix of fresh orange juice, white spirits and cava.
+So the story goes, a group of Basque salesmen who were regular visitors to Valencia, staying in the nearby Hotel Bristol, would spend their evenings in Constante’s bar and would always order the best house Cava, jokingly calling it ‘Agua de Bilbao’ in honour of their homeland.
+“In Bilbao, the water is as good as this” they would tell him.
+One evening, getting a bit tired of their banter, Constante said he would surprise them with something a bit different and that’s how he came up with ‘Agua de Valencia’… a mix of fresh orange juice, white spirits and cava.

-In the dark lonely nights of Franco’s sixties, like the rest of Spain, nightlife hadn’t really taken off in a big way in Valencia.
+In the dark & lonely nights of Franco’s sixties, like the rest of Spain, nightlife hadn’t really taken off in a big way in Valencia.
 Constante was offering his mixture to customers every evening in his bar but few people had heard of it in other parts of the city.
-It wasn’t until the seventies when the tired old regime was starting to be openly challenged and groups of beardy Che Guevara wannabe students known at the time as “Progres” would frequent bars like Cerveceria Madrid to smoke too many Ducados and talk politics.
-As the Universities were almost perpetually on strike, these largely middle-class revolutionaries had time on their hands to kick start Valencian nightlife and what was the first obvious signs of a Valencian youth culture.
+It wasn’t until the seventies when the tired old regime was starting to be openly challenged.
+Groups of beardy Che Guevara wannabe students known at the time as “Progres” would frequent bars like Cerveceria Madrid to smoke too many Ducados and talk politics.
+As the Universities were almost perpetually on strike, these largely middle-class revolutionaries had time on their hands to kick-start Valencian nightlife and what was the first obvious signs of a Valencian youth culture.

 One of their favourite drinks was Agua de Valencia.
 It seemed to tick all the boxes.
 Girls liked it, its name chimed with their political struggle for autonomy, it had a hint of elegance, something more intellectual and sophisticated than beer, it was cheap and it got you drunk.
 Here was a perfect cocktail for lefties and artistic types, to be drunk while listening to the music of Maria del Mar Bonet or Raimon.

 By the 1980s, Agua de Valencia had become THE drink of the Valencia scene.
-It was especially popular amongst students as, just like its bastard son, the Cubalitro and the present day Botellón, it was made for sharing and was, in those days, relatively inexpensive.
+It was especially popular amongst students as, just like its bastard son, the Cubalitro and the present day Botellón drinking in the street, it was made for sharing.
+In those days it was relatively inexpensive.
 You would order a jug and enough glasses for everyone.
 Agua de Valencia was available in the dozens of new bars opening up in the Carmen and had quickly spread to other up-and-coming areas of the city like Xuquer, Ciudad Jardin, Cánovas and Juan Llorens.

 So how do you make it?
-Every bar does it their own way, some add cava, and some don’t.
+Every bar does it their own way; some add cava and some don’t.
 Most places keep the exact recipe to themselves but we did pick up a few tips.
-Anywhere worth its salt will use freshly squeezed orange juice with sweet oranges so sugar is not necessary and a mixture of good quality white spirits.
+Anywhere worth its salt will use freshly squeezed orange juice with sweet oranges, so sugar is not necessary, plus a mixture of good quality white spirits.
 We were also told never to use orange-flavoured liqueurs like Cointreau or Curacao, as they don’t blend well with the orange juice.

 Seven parts chilled cava. (brut or semi-seco depending on taste).